Daniel-DeGuire/K9GoldenYears/README.md

 ## Site navigation
 ***
 Five bottons at the top and bottom of the page: Index, About, Client, Services, and Contact.
-When loading on a mobile browser, buttons will be placed in a hambur
+Website will be mobile responsive and will put the buttons into a hamburger bar.

 ## Wireframes
 ***